palewire/first-automated-chart/docs/index.md

 dw = Datawrapper("YOUR ACCESS TOKEN")
 ```

-Verify that your connection is working by asking the `dw` object to ask the API information about your account.
+Verify that your connection is working by having the `dw` object ask the API for information about your account.

 ```python
 dw.get_my_account()
 ```

-It should return a dictionary with metadat about you, including your email address and role.
+It should return a dictionary with metadata about you, including your email address and role.
 It will look something like this:

 ```python
 {'id': 696724,